 Becky Ouellette-Morton is the associate director of clinical education for the Doctor of Physical Therapy Program and manages the placement of students in supervised internship experiences throughout the United States.
-Dr. Ouellette-Morton teaches professional seminar courses related to professional practice, ethics, interprofessional experiences and professional development.
-Her teaching and clinical practice interests include interprofessional education, integrative health, and wellness; and her research interests include the Americans with Disabilities Act, physical therapy program essential functions, and motor control of movement and restoration of undesirable movement patterns to promote acute and chronic injury healing.
+Dr. Ouellette-Morton teaches pathophysiology, pharmacology and professional seminar courses related to professional practice, ethics, interprofessional experiences and professional development.
+Her teaching and clinical practice interests include interprofessional education, integrative health, and wellness; and her research interests include the integrative health care functional outcomes and social responsibility of health care.

 Clinical Assistant Professor, Associate Director of Doctor of Physical Therapy Clinical Education